Description:

 Habitat and Ecology:

-Found in inshore areas near surf line along beaches (Depth typically 0-60m, may go as deep as 150m) usually near the bottom.
-Feeds on teleosts, elasmobranchs, crustaceans and cephalopods.
+elasmobranchs, crustaceans and cephalopods.
 Prey are typically demersal, associated with soft bottoms.
-Often solitary and does not appear to swim in large packs.
+Usually solitary.
 Viviparous, litters of 6 to 13, gestation is about 12 months.
 Adults move greater distances, juveniles remain relatively localised.

 Fishery Status:

 This species is not protected.
-It is caught in the handline and artisanal longline “drag” fisheries, but appears to be a rare to very rare component of the catch.
-This is not certain however because local fishers do not distinguish this species from the similar and much more common Bull shark (Carcharhinus leucas).
+It is caught in the handline and artisanal longline “drag” fisheries, but appears to be a rare to very rare component of

-This species is not protected.
-It is however illegal to fish for sharks with nets (Fisheries Act, Reg 16.c).
+It is illegal to fish for sharks with nets (Fisheries Act, Reg 16.c).
 It is subject to hook and line, short anchored long line and illegal net fishing.

 Notes: